Most popular

 Can I appeal a section 135?

-You do not have the right to appeal to the Mental Health Tribunal if you are under a section 135.
+You do not have the right to appeal to the Mental Health Tribunal if you are under a section 135 (s135).

 If you are not happy with being detained under s135 you can complain to the police.
 You can also seek legal advice.

-Do I have the right to food and drink whilst under s135?
+Do I have the right to food and drink while under section 135?

 Under section 135, the police can enter your property by force if necessary.

 Police forces sometimes pay compensation following damage to your property.
-Whether compensation is appropriate will depend on the circumstance of your case.
+Whether compensation is appropriate will depend on the circumstances of your case.

 Police sometimes pay compensation or ex-gratia payments if damage is caused to your property.